hypertrons/hypertrons-crx/README.md

 Currently we have the following default dashboard components:

-- [ ] Developer Collaboration Network
+- Developer Collaboration Network
-  - [ ] Developer Collaboration Network for a developer for the past week.
+  - [x] Developer Collaboration Network for a developer.
-  - [ ] The 10 most participated projects and their connection network.
+  - [x] The 10 most participated projects and their connection network.
-- [ ] Project Correlation Network
+- Project Correlation Network
-  - [ ] Developer Collaboration Network within the project for the past week.
+  - [x] Network that shows the 10 most correlated projects.
-  - [ ] Network that shows the 10 most correlated projects for the past week.
+  - [x] Developer Collaboration Network within the project.

 ## Install